How to Install Brave Browser on Ubuntu 24.04, 22.04, or 20.04

 brave-browser-nightly --version

-The next two methods with Snap or Flatpak with Flathub to install Brave Browser only support the stable version, which most users should use on their Ubuntu system.
-If you want the latest via APT, beta, and nightly, use the above method.
+The next two methods, using Snap or Flatpak with Flathub to install Brave Browser, only support the stable version, which most users should use on their Ubuntu system.
+Use the above method if you want the latest via APT, beta, and nightly.

 Snap offers a straightforward method for managing and deploying software.
-This section guides you on how to install the Brave Browser through Snap.
+This section guides you through installing the Brave Browser through Snap.

 Check for Snap’s Existence on Your Ubuntu System

 Canonical, the team behind Ubuntu, introduced Snap as a tool for software management.
 Most Ubuntu installations come with Snap by default.
-However, if Snap isn’t on your system, you can install it with the below command.
+However, if Snap isn’t on your system, you can install it using the command below:

 sudo apt install snapd -y